N-Krenn/ckanext-linkorgs/README.rst

 ..
 Add any additional install steps to the list below.
    For example installing any non-Python dependencies or adding any required config settings.

+Note that you can apply configuration beforehand to avoid having to change it afterwards.
+See step 6 and Configuration beforehand to do so.

 To install ckanext-linkorgs: